-Pre-reaui.
-Pre-requisites for the Course: Basic knowledge of physic and chemistry Course Objective: To provide the detail knowledge about the top down and bottom up synthesis of nanomaterials and their characterization through advanced analytical techniques.
-Course ou tcome: On completion of the course, the students will be able to: Unit-I LO1 Differentiate the nanomaterials according to their confinements in 1-D, 2-D and 3-D. They will also learn the different top down and bottom-up approaches of nanomaterials synthesis.
-Unit-II LO2 Learn the synthesis of nanomaterials by sol-gel method, hydrothermal, micro emulsion technique, chemical reduction, decomposition of organometallic precursors and chemical vapor deposition.
-They will also familiar with low temperature cyrochemical synthesis.
-Unit-III LO3 Understand ball milling, sputtering, microwave plasma and photolysis processes.
-They will also learn the role of surfactants in formation of self-assembled nanostructures.
-They will also learn the various parameters required to good quality thin film deposition with quantum dots and nanowires morphology.
-Students will be familiar with how to make single walled and multi walled carbon nano tubes.
-Unit-IV LO4 Learn the working and principles of various analytical tools such as XRD, UV-VIS spectroscopy, Raman spectroscopy and XPS required for the characterization of nanomaterials.
-They will be able to interpret and analyse the data.
+Pre-requis Pre-requisites for the Course: Basic knowledge of physic and chemistry • e: To provide the detail knowledge about the top down and bottom-up synthesis of nanomater rials and their characterization through advanced analytical techniques.
+Course ou tcome: ( On completion of the course, the students will be able to: Differentiate the nanomaterials according to their confinements in 1-D, 2-D and 3-D. Unit-I LO1 They will also learn the different top down and bottom-up approaches of nanomaterials synthesis.
+Learn the synthesis of nanomaterials by sol-gel method, hydrothermal, micro Unit-II LO2 emulsion technique, chemical reduction, decomposition of organometallic precursors Omt n and chemical vapor deposition.
+They will also get familiar with low temperature. cryochemical synthesis.
+Understand ball milling, sputtering, microwave plasma and photolysis processes.
+LO3 They will also learn the role of surfactants in the formation of self-assembled Unit-III nanostructures.
+They will also learn the various parameters required for good quality thin film deposition with quantum dots and nanowires morphology.
+Students will get familiar with how to make single walled and multi walled carbon nano tubes.
+Learn the working and principles of various analytical tools such as XRD, UV-VIS Unit-IV LO4 spectroscopy, Raman spectroscopy and XPS required for the characterization of nanomaterials.
+They will be able to interpret and analyze the data.
+COURSE CONTENT

 Classifications and types of nanomaterials as nano particles and 1D 2D 3D nanomaterials.
 Concept of bulk versus nanomaterials and dependence of properties on size.
-Introduction to 'Top down' vs. 'Bottom up' approach of synthesis with suitable examples.
+Introduction to "Top down" vs. "Bottom up" approach of synthesis with suitable examples.

 Nano synthesis techniques based on liquid and vapor phase as the starting material.
-The study of wet chemical method like sol-gel method, hydrothermal, micro emulsion technique, chemical reduction, decomposition of organometallic precursors and chemical vapor deposition, metallo-organic chemical vapor deposition.
+The study of wet chemical methods like sol-gel method, hydrothermal, micro emulsion technique, chemical reduction, decomposition of organometallic precursors and chemical vapor deposition, metallo-organic chemical vapor deposition.
 Cryochemical synthesis, study of rapid solidification route, electro and electroless deposition etc. along with suitable examples

-Mechanical milling, laser ablation, microwave and ultrasound assisted synthesis sputtering and microwave plasma, photolysis, radiolysis, surfactant behavior, micelles, self-assembled mono layers (SAM's), Langmuir-Blodget (LB) films.
+Mechanical milling, laser ablation, microwave and ultrasound assisted synthesis sputtering and microwave plasma, photolysis, radiolysis, surfactant behavior, micelles, self-assembled mono layers (SAM"s), Langmuir-Blodget (LB) films.
 Designing of advanced integrated nanocomposites, preparation of quantum dots, nano wires and films, preparation of single-walled and multi-walled nanotubes.